ajwalkiewicz/cochar/docs/_build/html/_sources/readme.md.txt

 ## License

-Cochar is licensed under the terms of the [GNU GPL v3](https://github.com/ajwalkiewicz/cochar/blob/main/LICENSE)
+Cochar is licensed under the terms of the [GNU AGPL v3](https://github.com/ajwalkiewicz/cochar/blob/main/LICENSE)